Physics-based simulation of a simple pendulum.

 θ' = ω

-this is a linear relationship. you can see that the graph of acceleration versus angle is a straight line for small oscillations. this is the same form of equation as for the single spring simulation. the analytic solution is
+relationship.
+You can see that the graph of acceleration versus angle is a straight line for small oscillations.
+This is the same form of equation as for the single spring simulation

 - increasing length by 4 times doubles the period and halves the frequency;